0xC0000054/sc4-regional-supply-demand/README.md

 A DLL Plugin for SimCity 4 that implements a basic regional supply/demand system in the form of a region-wide resource pool.

-This mod differs from the [BSC Daeley Regional Tracking Mod](https://www.sc4evermore.com/index.php/downloads/download/26-gameplay-mods/144-bsc-daeley-regional-tracking-mod) in that it works independently of the city names and positions.
+This mod differs from the [BSC Daeley Regional Tracking Mod](https://www.sc4evermore.com/index.php/downloads/download/26-gameplay-mods/144-bsc-daeley-regional-tracking-mod) in that it works independently of the city names.
 It also lacks the region-wide building tracking features of that mod.

 The 'resources' consist of a Uint32 resource id and a Sint64 quantity.
 The resource ids should be random to prevent conflicts between different mods that use this DLL as a dependency.
 Naming the resources is left up to the mod authors that use this DLL as a dependency.